 There are some accessories that you can use with your automatic gate system to add more functionality to it.
 For instance, you could add a video surveillance system to view and record activity that happens at the gate.

 You can also add an access control system (this can be considered a priority for commercial establishments).
 This system will allow certain access control devices to control the opening and closing of the gate.
-For instance, at Mlimani City, card readers are used to control the opening of barrier arm gates to allow vehicles to get in and get out.
+For instance, in Mlimani City, card readers are used to controlling the opening of barrier arm gates to allow vehicles to get in and get out.
 Other systems such as portable wireless transmitters and digital keypads can be integrated with your automatic gate system.

 An automatic gate system is not an investment that should be taken lightly.
-The gate you choose will be an investment for the long-term, you need to make sure it fits your security needs.
+The gate you choose will be an investment for the long term, you need to make sure it fits your security needs.
 It’s best that you consult with our professional experts to get helpful advice on what would suit your business or residence best.